-The Calgary team was transferred to Ohio to become the Cleveland Crusaders prior to the start of the first WHA season.
-Thus, it was decided to name the Edmonton-based team as “Alberta Oilers”, since it should present the entire province.
+The Calgary team was transferred to Ohio to become the Cleveland Crusaders before the first WHA season.
+Thus, it was decided to name the Edmonton-based team as “Alberta Oilers,” since it should present the entire province.
 It was also planned that the club would play half of its home games in Calgary.
 The color scheme included orange, white, and blue.
 The logo featured an oil droplet above the “OILERS” wordmark.

 At the beginning of the first season, it became clear that rushing between two cities would be financially costly and exhausting.
 The Oilers ultimately did not play any host games in Calgary and reverted to the name “Edmonton Oilers” in the middle of the season.

-Orange color in a team palette probably annoyed many people, since two more WHA teams exploited it as well.
+Orange color in a team palette probably annoyed many people, since two more WHA teams exploited it.
 In 1974, blue became the key color of the club.
 The Edmonton Oilers emblem was also changed: the home jersey had a white oil drop on a red field; the away jersey had a blue drop on a white field.

-In 1979, the Edmonton Oilers joined the NHL and lost most of the players with an exception of four “protected” players.
+In 1979, the Edmonton Oilers joined the NHL and lost most players except for four “protected” players.
 One of them was Mark Messier, a little-known 18-year old guy of Belarus origin, later on, considered one of the greatest ice hockey players of all time.
 Within several years, the franchise owners drafted Glen Anderson, Jari Kurri, Kevin Lowe, and Grant Fuhr, who played a significant role in the team’s success.
 As for the uniform, it was altered a little bit after joining the NHL.
 The main modifications were connected only with the logo.

-As a matter of fact, the Edmonton Oilers classically styled round logo has not changed over 40 years of franchise existence.
-Officially it was modified as much as 6 times, though nothing but the colors was altered.
+The Edmonton Oilers classically styled round logo has not changed over 40 years of franchise existence.
+Officially it was modified as much as six times, though nothing but the colors was altered.
 In 2011, the Oilers finally finished changing their core color to darker shades of blue and orange.
-Definitely, these were the worst iterations of the logo, lasted much longer than they should.
+These were the worst iterations of the logo, lasted much longer than they should.
 However, the Edmonton Oiler’s emblem itself has remained unchanged throughout the Oilers’ history.

 1972 – 1973